MaliqT/Cloud-Infrastructure/README.md

 ## Compute
 In this section, I'm going to learn how to programmatically control my EC2 instances through AWS CLI by itself and deploy containers using Docker.

+# Learning
+This section will always be updated as I progress.

+Cloud-Infrastructure in today's modern use of software development allows the ability for one to control a remote instance programmatically.
+This project is to serve as my own learning about cloud-infrastructure.
+So far, I'm able to start and stop an instance by using aws ec2 start-instances --instance-ids "instanceID" and aws ec2 stop-instances --instance-ids "instanceID" and this can be done without being connected to the instance itself with ssh -i "MyKeyPair.pem" ec2-user@instance-ip.

+## Notes to self:
+* You can start and stop instances programmatically
+* Every time an instance starts, a new ipv4 address is associated.
+Instead of having to connect and type this new ipv4 address every time, configure an Elastic IP address associated to the EC2 instance itself, that way you only use the Elastic IP and it will always connect to the instance.